 Vegan option – Use Tamari sauce instead of fish sauce and omit Egg.
 You can replace egg with cooked sprouted tofu, chickpeas, or even tempeh.

-Estimated Nutrition for 3 with Egg on top and sesame seeds:
+Estimated Nutrition for 3 servings, with egg and sesame seeds on top.

 What’s your favorite flu buster soup?
 I’ll gladly take more recipes!